Ezekiel 37 – Life to Dry Bones and Unity to God’s People

 a.
 Gather them from every side and bring them into their own land: The restoration after the Babylonian exile was only a shadow of this promise.
 This was a promise to bring the Jewish people from among the nations, from a scattering much broader than the Babylonian captivity.

 b.
-I will make them one nation in the land: This looked forward to are restoration much greater than what happened in the days of Ezra, Zerubbabel, and Nehemiah.
+I will make them one nation in the land: This looked forward to a restoration much greater than what happened in the days of Ezra, Zerubbabel, and Nehemiah.
 God would bring the Jewish people as a whole back into the land.

 c.
 In the land, on the mountains of Israel: This phrasing emphasizes that God made this promise regarding the literal land of Israel.